-Frenectomy Surgery in Oxford and Lake Orion, MI
+Frenectomy Surgery in Lake Orion, MI

 If you or your child are experiencing a tongue tie or lip tie, it can be restrictive and uncomfortable.
 Our frenectomy surgery service is tailored to address these concerns, providing our patients with a solution that improves their overall oral health, from infant breastfeeding to speech articulation and dental health for children and adults.